SKI SEASON IS HERE!!

 I’m beyond ready to head up to my favorite mountain (Snowbird) and bounce down perfect pillows of snow.
 But until that glorious day comes I’ve been biding my time with Warren Miller movies and, of course, training!

-I’ve been skiing for almost 20 years and have been consistently cross training for about 8 of those years.
+I’ve been skiing for more than 20 years and have been consistently cross training for about 10 of those years.

 With a little research and my own personal experience, I’ve come up with some of the best exercises and training methods to help you become the next Jonny Moseley, Glen Plake, or Lindsey Vonn.